Category: Technology

 27 Cycle Touring & Bikepacking Apps For Every Imaginable Purpose

 While I’m a big advocate of low-tech bike tours, almost every long-distance rider today is bringing along their smartphone for the ride.
 But what exactly are the best apps for cycle touring and bikepacking?
 It’s a tricky question.
-To my knowledge, there is no single app that does everything an cycle tourer or bikepacker wants […] Continue reading →
+To my knowledge, there is no single app that does everything an cycle tourer or bikepacker wants when exploring the world by bicycle.
+And that’s probably because the cycle touring or bikepacking lifestyle is a complex, multi-faceted thing, taking in a diverse range of activities that go way beyond route planning and navigation.
+No one app could possibly serve all of them!
+This… Continue reading →